Copycat Crumbl Chocolate Chip Cookie Recipe {The Best}

 Add the chocolate chips.
 You can either fold them in by hand or use the lowest setting on your mixer.

-To make Mini Crumbl Cookie (aka normal cookie sizes) see the instructions below.
+To make Mini Crumbl Chocolate Chip Cookie recipe (aka normal cookie sizes) see the instructions below.

-This is a no chill cookie recipe, however; if your dough is really really soft, due to heat, humidity, too soft or water of butter, then I suggest chilling the cookie dough in the refrigerator for 10-20 minutes before baking.
+Sorry about that!
+Can we change the text in this one to this: This is a no chill cookie recipe, however; if your dough is really really soft, due to heat, humidity, butter was too soft; then I suggest chilling the cookie dough in the refrigerator for 10-20 minutes before baking.

 Bake for 10-12 minutes, and not a minute longer!
 The cookies should be just barely golden at their edges and slightly firm in the center.
 Leave them to cool on the pan for 10 minutes, then move them to a wire rack to finish cooling.